Sunday, December 14, 2008

 Sailor Pluto has lousy staying power.
 Her defense is bad, her HP ain't great, she more or less can be pretty easily put down for the count by one relatively powerful boss-level attack.
 Her attack power is even worse.
 Unless you specifically devote the best attack items to her, her regular attacks and special abilities will quite often be dealing 1 damage to enemies--and even with the attack items, she's mediocre at best.

 So why is she the most over-powered RPG character ever?
 Because she can stop time.
 Or, more specifically, freeze your opponent in time for 3 turns.
-Your opponent will sit there, doing nothing, for multiple turns while you dish out damage, heal allies, and point and laugh.
-And this isn't just some typically lame RPG status ailment that works against all the weak enemies you don't need it for but not on the strong ones.
-Pluto does this for EVERY bad guy in the game, up to and including the final boss.
-And unlike a few similar abilities in other RPGs, there are no strings attached to this one--you don't have to recharge it over a period of time like with that group ability in Tales of Legendia, it doesn't so much battling to learn that it's probably useless when you get it like Feena's Time Gate in Grandia 1 (and on the note of Time Gate, Feena's the only one still active when she uses that move; Sailor Pluto's whole team can do as they like when she uses Time Stop).
-All you need to do is make sure that Sailor Pluto's MP is restored during one of the turns that your enemy's frozen, and she's ready to cast it again immediately.
-This means that, so long as the enemy doesn't manage to kill her between spell casts, Sailor Pluto basically makes it impossible to lose.
+Your opponent will sit there, doing nothing, for, again, multiple turns while you dish out damage, heal allies, and point and laugh.
+And Pluto does this for EVERY bad guy in the game, up to and including--you guessed it--the final boss.
+And it's fully repeatable; all you need to do is make sure that Sailor Pluto's MP is restored during one of the turns that your enemy's frozen, and she's ready to cast it again immediately.
+This means that, so long as the enemy doesn't manage to kill her between spell casts, Sailor Pluto basically makes it impossible to lose!

 Honorable Mention: Mewtwo (Pokemon Blue/Red/Yellow)